Pediatric Hypoplastic Left Heart Syndrome (HLHS)

 - Glenn procedure.
 When your baby is 4 to 6 months old, our heart surgeons make a connection between the superior vena cava (a large blood vessel) and blood vessels in the lungs.
 This allows blood from the upper body to reach the lungs to get oxygen.

 - Fontan procedure.
 When your child is 18 to 36 months of age, our heart surgeons make a connection to bring blood flow from the lower body to the pulmonary artery in the heart.
 After this procedure, all blood in the body goes directly to the lungs for oxygen without passing through the heart.

 Children’s Health℠ is among a select few pediatric hospitals in the country with a dedicated Fontan Program for children with hypoplastic left heart syndrome.
 We offer all the care your child needs to enjoy their healthiest life possible.

 Pediatric Hypoplastic Left Heart Syndrome (HLHS) Doctors and Providers

 As experts in hypoplastic left heart syndrome, our team is well-positioned to guide you and your child through the various surgeries and to care for your child later in life.

 David Fixler, MD Pediatric Cardiologist

 Frequently Asked Questions

-Will my child need surgery later in life?
+Will my child have an active life?